learning-zone/angular-basics/README.md

 ```
 `Observable` also has the advantage over `Promise` to be **cancelable**.
 If the result of an HTTP request to a server or some other expensive async operation isn't needed anymore, the `Subscription` of an `Observable` allows to cancel the subscription, while a Promise will eventually call the success or failed callback even when you don't need the notification or the result it provides anymore.

-Observable provides **operators** like map, forEach, reduce, ... similar to an array
+Observable provides operators like map(), forEach(), reduce(), ... similar to an array.
 There are also powerful operators like retry(), or replay(), ... that are often quite handy.

 **Differences**